Is Apple Cider Vinegar The Magic Ingredient Your Scalp Is Missing?

 Few things have managed to steal — and stay — in the DIY spotlight the way apple cider vinegar has.
-Aside from its ability to make any sad salad a little more exciting, the fermented juice has taken on a life of its own in the wellness and beauty spaces, with "fitfluencers" touting the benefits of taking ACV shots to aid digestion and resourceful skin-care enthusiasts watering it down for use as a toner.
+Aside from its ability to make any sad salad a little more exciting, the fermented juice has taken on a life of its own in the beauty space.

 Start looking into the benefits by typing those three words into Google, however, and it's not salad dressing or fading dark spots that pops up as a suggestion: It's hair.
 Search the terms on YouTube, and you'll find hundreds, if not thousands, of videos of people dousing their hair in the pungent-smelling solution, purportedly to encourage growth, increase moisture, and get rid of dandruff.
 If you think it all sounds too good to be true — well, so did we.